B4PT0R/pandora_ai/README.md

 # Pandora

-Pandora is an advanced AI Python console object, resulting from the combination of the latest GPT-4 Turbo model from OpenAI and an interactive Python interpreter.
+Pandora is an AI-powered Python console object, resulting from the combination of the latest GPT-4 Turbo model from OpenAI and an interactive Python interpreter.
 This console allows users to execute Python commands/scripts in real time like a conventional Python console, but also allows to interact in natural language with the assistant and offers rich interactive and multimodal capabilities based on the real-time execution of AI-generated python scripts.

 ## Main Features